Oxford to Cambridge Growth Arc

 We have been working with the Wildlife Trusts and RSPB to develop a vision for nature within the corridor.
 Our Nature’s Arc principles set out what we want to see adopted at a local level to restore and increase nature in the Oxford-Cambridge Arc.

-East West Rail is consulting on route alignment options for the central section of the scheme between Bedford and Cambridge.
-View the consultation.
+East West Rail consulted on route alignment options for the central section of the scheme between Bedford and Cambridge.

 You can help

-If you know of any ancient or veteran trees in the area, please take a few minutes to add them to the Ancient Tree Inventory.
+If you know of any potential ancient, veteran or notable trees in the area, please take a few minutes to add them to the Ancient Tree Inventory.